fwbrasil/activate/docs/persistence-context.md

 }
 ```

-All storages implements a method called “directAccess” which provides direct access to the underlying database.
+All storages implements a method called “**directAccess**” which provides direct access to the underlying database.
 Use this method carefully, if you modify the database content, the entities in memory could stay in an inconsistent state.

 ## System properties